* U.S. consumer prices increased moderately in May

 The Dow Jones Industrial Average fell 1.58 points, or 0.01 percent, to 25,320.73, the S&P 500 gained 4.85 points, or 0.17 percent, to 2,786.85 and the Nasdaq Composite added 43.87 points, or 0.57 percent, to 7,703.79.

 Data on Tuesday showed U.S. consumer prices rose marginally in May as gasoline price increases slowed and the underlying trend continued to suggest moderate inflation in the economy.

-Tesla Inc shares were up 3.2 percent after it said it is cutting several thousand jobs across the company.
+Tesla Inc shares were up 3.2 percent after the company said it is cutting several thousand jobs in an effort to become profitable.

-Twitter gained 5 percent after J.P.
+Twitter gained 5 percent, to $43.49, after J.P.
 Morgan raised its price target on the stock by $11 to $50, saying it was confident about the company's advertising revenue growth.

 Declining issues outnumbered advancing ones on the NYSE by a 1.02-to-1 ratio